redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 Windows, Mac, and Linux computers have slightly different command line interfaces (CLIs).
 Below, I include separate instructions for all three.
 After reading the first two sections, skip to the instructions  that apply to the system you're using.

 **Note for Linux users:** I base my instructions on the Ubuntu distribution.
-You may encounter minor differences if are using a different distribution.
+You may encounter minor differences if you are using a different distribution.

 ## What Is the Command Line?